7 Powerful Ways to Increase Amazon Affiliate Clicks on Your WordPress Site

 The point here is obvious.
 You should be using very clear calls-to-action throughout ALL of your content.
 Make sure to have a CTA towards the top (many readers will never scroll all the way to the end).

-Use more CTA’s and links throughout the content, wherever and however it makes sense.
-And by golly – be absolutely certain to include a bold and clear CTA at the very end.
+Use more CTA's and links throughout the content, wherever and however it makes sense.
+And by golly – be absolutely certain to include a bold and clear CTA (with buying words) at the very end.
 For those readers who make it all the way to the end – you need to definitively tell them what to do next (go to Amazon).

 6 – Product Comparison Tables with CTA Buttons